-With the weather gods not on our side we were determined to make the most of this magical weekend in the tree tops.
-We took leisurely one and a half hour drive in some light drizzle (1h15m usually) and were welcomed by Sarah.
-We were taken on a tour by Teresa who showed us the ins and outs from tree houses, glass cabins & teepees to the Vegan restaurant, yoga studio and other communal spaces.
-It was time to unpack and settle in to our tree house: The Bunny Hut.
+With the weather gods not on my side I was determined to make the most of this magical weekend in the tree tops.
+I took a leisurely one and a half hour drive in some light drizzle (1h15m usually) and was welcomed by Sarah.
+I was taken on a tour by Teresa who showed me the ins and outs from tree houses, glass cabins & teepees to the Vegan restaurant, yoga studio and other communal spaces.
+It was time to unpack and settle in to the tree house.

 How amazing does that look!?
 Set amid the treetops of a lush jungle, find yourself in a spa bathtub, ﬂowing with foam.
 Relaxing to the sounds of nature and experience hidden views.

-After settling in we went to write our names on the meals board to ensure that we we’re signed up for our vegan dinner at the Cafe.
+After settling in I went to write my name on the meals board to ensure that I was signed up for the vegan dinner at the Cafe.
 Much of the afternoon was spent reading to the sound of rain showering the canapes, drinking coffee and chatting to volunteers.

-Thank goodness you don’t have to sign up for breakfast because we slept in: do we blame the wine or the rain, not sure?
+Thank goodness you don’t have to sign up for breakfast because I slept in: do I blame the wine or the rain, not sure?
 A short stroll to grab some coffee and see the activities board, weather forecast and quote of the day – then off to the Cafe for breakfast: hummus on toast plus so many more vegan delights.
-We missed our window to check out the beach: the rain stopped while we ate, then continued forever after.
+I missed my window to check out the beach: the rain stopped for breakfast, then continued forever after.
 So, I’ll leave you with a beach pic from a sunnier day courtesy of Mantis and Moon’s Instagrizzle.

-On a normal KZN day we definitely would have headed down to the beach, but living that freelance I took the opportunity to use the free WiFi and work remotely.
-Spent quite a bit of the day to doing some work and making coffee trips, after which we rewarded ourselves with a few beverages.
+On a normal KZN day I definitely would have headed down to the beach, but living that freelance life I took the opportunity to use the free WiFi and work remotely.
+Spent quite a bit of the day to doing some work and making coffee trips, after which I rewarded myself with a few beverages.
 Vegan Burgers were on the menu for dinner and filled the spot.